What is a pension?

-When people reach their state pension age (currently between 63 for women and 65 for men), they will receive an income from the state, called the state pension.
+When people reach their state pension age (currently between 65 and increasing to 66 by the end of 2020), they will receive an income from the state, called the state pension.

 To claim the state pension you have to have made National Insurance (NI) contributions throughout your working life – you can read more on this in our guide, your state pension and benefits.

 The state pension will not be able to provide all your retirement income, so most people take out a pension with their employer to top it up.

 Workplace pensions take contributions from you, your employer and the government, and use them to provide you with a pension when you retire.

 Your contributions will take the form of a percentage taken from your salary each month, and your employer's will also be added as a percentage of your pay.

 The fact that your employer pays into your workplace pension is one good reason for having one – it is like extra pay.

 These contributions will be invested, with the aim of increasing the amount you have to retire on.

 There are two types of workplace pension – defined benefit and defined contribution.